 Skip logic allows you to send respondents to a certain question or page based on how they answer a particular survey question.
 Using this survey feature creates personalized survey experiences where respondents only see questions that apply to them.
 This is especially helpful when building inclusive surveys.

 For instance, let’s say a survey asks respondents for their religious affiliation and a respondent selects “Hindu.”
-If that respondent is then asked about their favorite Christmas tradition or how frequently they attend church, they may feel that their answer isn’t welcome or that they are not the survey’s target audience.
+If that respondent is then asked about their favorite Christmas tradition or how frequently they attend church, they're likely to feel ignored or unwelcome.
 They may even quit your survey at the first sign of irrelevant questions.

 You can use skip logic to tailor their survey experience and make sure respondents feel that their time and their answers are valued.
 Plus, this feature will help you gain a better understanding of respondents’ backgrounds and experiences so you can build future surveys based on those insights.